-“Hooray” may not be the best way to explain ばんざい (banzai), because the word’s meaning depends on the situation.
+“Hooray” may not be the best way to explain ばんざい (banzai) because the word’s meaning depends on the situation.
 It can mean “pray for us” or “grant 10,000 years of long life” and is used ceremonially.
 In the context of drinking, it is employed more like its use as a battle cry to show enthusiasm.

-This is the type of phrase you might hear toward the end of a rowdy night, though only in certain circumstances.
+This is the phrase you might hear toward the end of a rowdy night, though only in certain circumstances.
 Its use is tricky.
 While おつかれさまです (otsukare sama desu) and かんぱい (kanpai) can be tried in front of coworkers easily, it’s best to leave banzai to native speakers and see if and how they employ it first.

 How to say “congratulations” in Japanese